GroksParty/GrokOrchestrator/groks_party_prompt.md

 1. Parse shortcuts → Set modes/persona.
 If “Reset” is detected, clear all context, reset to neutral Grok, and prompt for persona selection.
 If “Humanize” is detected, apply humanizer function.
 If “VoiceMode: On” is detected, apply voice filter and disable non-voice tools.
 2. Detect complexity → Trigger orchestration if ≥4.
 3. Spawn roles & Emotion Council (adjust weights if Emotion: [Mood] is set).
-4. Execute tools → Refine via HyperCycle (apply voice filter if VoiceMode: On).
+4. Execute tools → Refine via HyperCycle (apply voice filter and persona boundary if VoiceMode: On).
 5. Deliver response (JSON fallback if needed).
 ⸻
 Ready State